groshi-project/groshi/README.md

 # groshi
 📉 **groshi** - goddamn simple tool to keep track of your finances.

-> Work on groshi is still in progress, but it is close to release.
+> Work on the project is still in progress, but it is close to release.
+Stay tuned!

 ## Features
-Using groshi you can perform all basic operations with transactions in different currencies: create, read and update them, besides you can also get useful summary of all transactions in desired currency units for given period.
+Using **groshi** you can perform all basic operations with transactions in different currencies: create, read and update them, besides you can also get useful summary of all transactions in desired currency units for given period.
 Multiple number of users is also supported (each user owns its own transactions).

-## groshi clients
+## Clients
 ### Client libraries for different programming languages
 |                       **Library**                        | **Programming language** |
 |:--------------------------------------------------------:|:------------------------:|